A Trick of the Light

 “Would it make you feel any better if I gave you my word that I won’t do anything inappropriate?” he responded to her noticeable apprehension, glancing up at her momentarily before directing his brown eyes back on the TV.
 “Every mission is important, and I need you to be focused and not worrying about something as trivial as sharing a bed.
 If you knew how strong my resolve was, you would know how impossible your thoughts of me forcing you into a compromising situation are.”

-Reluctantly, she pulled back the duvet and sheets, and got into the bed next to Levi.
-It was unnerving to be so close to him like this, but she would be lying to herself if she didn’t admit it was a bit exciting too.
+Reluctantly, she pulled back the duvet and sheets, getting into bed next to Levi.
+It was unnerving to be so close to him like this, but she would be lying to herself if she didn’t admit it was exciting too.
 The bed was very comfortable, and the pillows were soft and plush, not to mention it was nice to lay down and stretch out after being on a plane for over eleven hours.

 Madeline nodded just as there was a knock on the door.

 Levi rose from the bed and opened the door to allow room service to roll a cart into the room.
-It did not escape him that Madeline pulled the covers up to her neck as the gentleman with their lunch arranged the cart next to their table, setting the sake and appropriate glasses down.
+It did not escape him that Madeline pulled the covers up to her neck as the gentleman with their lunch arranged the plates atop their table, setting the sake and appropriate glasses down.
 Levi then tipped the attendant, and the two were alone in the room again.

 There was an assortment of non-traditional sushi rolls, some soft-shell crab, prawn salad and a few other seafood dishes.
-It wasn’t an overabundance of food, just a nice variety of small dishes.
+It wasn’t an overabundance, but a modest variety of small samplings.
 As Madeline made her way from the bed to the table, Levi poured them both a glass of sake.

 “You nervous?”
 He asked her bluntly, taking the seat across from her.